 And despite the luxury of so many outfits to wear when my own mother went through high school with a single dress.

 And despite the fact that some people, like Cheryl Strayed in Wild have to wear the same dirty clothes day in and day out, even after a shower.

 I try to be “one” with the laundry, you know, hang the clothes while I hang the clothes.

-I say to myself, Just this.
+Just this.
 Just this.

 I listen to something pleasant, like classical music or an audio book, while putting socks away.